 Our round 1 prototypes.
 We jumped right into high-fidelity by working within a provided design system.

-Although we felt fairly confident in our initial prototypes, 2 rounds of usability testing with a total of 8 friends and family members who often traveled revealed gaps in our concepts.
+2 rounds of usability testing with a total of 8 friends and family members who often traveled revealed gaps in our concepts.

-For a feature as unfamiliar to users as linking, many interviewees had questions about what it was for and how to use it.
+Lack of Onboarding For a feature as unfamiliar to users as linking, many interviewees had questions about what it was for and how to use it.
 To better introduce linking, we added a short tutorial.

+Wait - how do I choose my seats?
 Although picking your seat is essential to buying tickets and rebooking, it flew over our radar.
 We added these flows in to make the experience more cohesive.

-An initial concept we had for rebooking was a chatbot, alongside our self-select options.
+Chatbots?
+No thanks An initial concept we had for rebooking was a chatbot, alongside our self-select options.
 Interviewees noted that self-selection was quicker and disliked chatbots in general.
 We replaced the chatbot with the ability to talk to a CSA online.

-Overall, our interviewees felt the app worked.
+The app looks kind of stale Overall, our interviewees felt the app worked.
 However, it felt a bit too clean and not exciting/energetic like a travel app.
 We added in additional screens with illustrations to help people still get the "Snowflake" experience with less CSA interactions.

 We took this feedback and implemented edits that were essential to our final deliverable, ensuring functionality, a guided user experience, and customer delight, better aligning with our design goals.
 Below are the main flows after iteration.